InhiblabCore/vue-hooks-plus/README.md

 </div>

-## 📚 Documentation

-See the <a href="https://inhiblabcore.github.io/docs/hooks" target="_blank">Documentation Guide</a>

 ## ✨ Features

-- Easy to learn and use
+- 🏄🏼‍♂️ Easy to learn and use
-- Supports SSR
+- 🔋 Supports SSR
-- Contains a comprehensive collection of basic Hooks
+- 🛸 Contains a comprehensive collection of basic Hooks
-- A wide range of application scenarios
+- 🏟️ A wide range of application scenarios
+- 🦾 Preferred useRequest, Powerful request middle tier
+- 🎪 Interactive demo, immersive
-- Written in TypeScript with predictable static types
+- 🎯 Written in TypeScript with predictable static types
-- Support the on-demand load, and reduce the packing volume
+- 🪄 Support the on-demand load, and reduce the packing volume
+- 🤺 Playground, there's ample scope for one's abilities
+- 🔐 Perfect test, safe and reliable

 ## 📦 Install